DogFoxX/electron-svelte-template/README.md

 #### Electron-Builder:
 Open **electron-builder.yml** with your preferred IDE<br>
-You may change any values here, but we will only cover the ones that are need for now<br>
+You may change any values here, but we will only cover the ones that are needed for now<br>
-See <a href="https://www.electron.build/configuration/configuration">Electron Builder <br>Configuration</a> for more details on each property
+See <a href="https://www.electron.build/configuration/configuration">Electron Builder Configuration</a> for more details on each property

-- Set the **appID<**
+- Set the **appID**
 - Set the **uninstallDisplayName** (May contain upper and lowercase letters, spaces and other special characters)
 - Set **token** (Your GitHub Personal Access Token.
 This is needed if you wish to publish your app to your repo and use **electron-updater**

 ### 3) Running & Building your app :hammer:
-You should be good to go to run your app
+You should now be good to go to run your app

 **Test your app** :rocket: